 This course combines engineering techniques with hands-on learning.
 You will learn the skills required to solve mechanical engineering problems in a wide variety of industries such as; traditional energy, renewable energy, manufacturing, transport and materials.
-The course is taught by teachers with industry experience using the latest industry technologies.
-You will be taught between Edinburgh College classrooms and online workshops where you will gain essential and hands-on experience of the engineering sector.
+The course is taught by staff with extensive industry experience using the latest industry technologies.
+You will be taught between classrooms and online workshops where you will gain essential hands-on experience in the engineering sector.
 This course is intended to meet the requirements of employers and universities.

 Attendance at Edinburgh College is only required for assessment purposes or for the practical elements of certain units.
-This means most of the study will be carried out in the comfort of your own home.
-Students will need a computer with a good internet connection to participate in the course.
-The specialist webcasting software required for the course will be arranged by Edinburgh College.
+This means most of the study will be carried out in the comfort of your own home or anywhere in the world using a computer and a good internet connection.
+The lessons are also recorded and saved on the Colleges Moodle system, so they can be watched at a later date if you are unable to join the live class The specialist webcasting software required for the course will be arranged by Edinburgh College.

 - (12 units in total)

-The course costs £250 per unit with you needing to complete a total of 12 units over a two-year period.
-You will be charged for the number of units being taught in any academic year, which is normally five units in year one and seven units in year two.
+The course costs £280 per unit with you needing to complete a total of 12 units over a two-year period.
+You can however opt to join the course at any one of three entry points throughout the year and only pay for the units that you intend to study in that academic year.
+You will be charged for the number of units being taught in any academic year, which is normally five units in year one, and seven units in year two.

-If you start mid-course you will be charged from the course unit you begin on.
+If you start mid-course you will only be charged for the units that you complete in any academic year.

 There is also an additional charge of £30 in the first year to allow you to be registered for the award with the SQA.

 The total cost of this course is £1430 in year one and £1960 in year two.